tabreturn/tabreturn.github.io/_posts/2021-04-16-processing.py_in_ten_lessons--resources.md

 ## 3. Other Useful Resources

-Alexandre Villares has compiled an excellent list of resources for teaching artists, designers, and architects to code.
+Alexandre Villares has compiled an excellent list of resources for teaching artists, designers, and architects to code with Python.
 Also, you should check out his impressive *sketch-a-day* repo:

 * [https://github.com/villares/Resources-for-teaching-programming](https://github.com/villares/Resources-for-teaching-programming)
 * [https://github.com/villares/sketch-a-day](https://github.com/villares/sketch-a-day)